EcoFinanceNetwork/efn/README.md

 ## Native Token

-BNB will run on Binance Smart Chain in the same way as ETH runs on Ethereum so that it remains as `native token` for BSC.
-This means, BNB will be used to:
+ECO will run on EcoFinance Network in the same way as ETH runs on Ethereum so that it remains as `native token` for BSC.
+This means, ECO will be used to:

 1. pay `gas` to deploy or invoke Smart Contract on BSC
-2. perform cross-chain operations, such as transfer token assets across Binance Smart Chain and Binance Chain.
+2. perform cross-chain operations, such as transfer token assets across EcoFinance Network and Binance Chain.

 ## Building the source